kresimir71/buhtla/README.md

             ,simplifyGrammar(gram AllRestRules,gram SimpleAllRestG)
             ,append( [ rule N :: SimpleR], SimpleAllRestG, SimpleG).

-    /* given a rule its alternatives are simplified.
+    /* Given a rule its alternatives are simplified.
 The rule can get additional alternatives, but also new additional rules can be created */
     /* call like
       simplifyRule( rule N :: R, rule N :: S, More) The input 'rule N :: R' gives the simple output 'rule N :: S' and a list of additional rules More.